DenisovAV/mobile_to_web_workshop/public/08_defaults/instructions.md

 # Difference in behavior between Web and Desktop

-In the **Introduction** step it was already mentioned, that you can use the `Tab` key to move `Focus` on the Web, and use the `Tab` key and cursors keys on a Desktop.
-Why does it work differently?
-And what if you want to control focus on the web using the keyboard cursor key?
+In the first step you learned that you can use the `Tab` key to move between `Focus` widgets on Flutter Web, but you can use both the `Tab` key _and_ arrow keys on Flutter Desktop.
+Why do they work differently?
+And what if you want to control focus on the Web using the keyboard arrow keys?
 Let's figure it out.

-Actually, at the root of the widget tree of our application, there is the [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html) widget, which uses [`WidgetApp`](https://api.flutter.dev/flutter/widgets/WidgetsApp-class.html) inside, and if you look into its implementation, you will see the initialization of default shortcuts, and the set of them is different for the Web and for the Desktop.
+The root of our application is the [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html) widget, which uses [`WidgetApp`](https://api.flutter.dev/flutter/widgets/WidgetsApp-class.html) under the hood.
+If you look into the `WidgetsApp` implementation, you will see the initialization of default shortcuts.
+The default set of Flutter Web shortcuts is different than set of Flutter Desktop shortcuts.
 * Web defaults:
 ```dart
    // Keyboard traversal.